hkdb/awesome-config/README.md

 ```

 ## CHANGE LOG
+- 07162021 - v2: using more powerline and less widgets + plank
 - 07142021 - Added caffeine-indicator
 - 07132021 - Updated external monitor tip
 - 07132021 - Updated DEFAULTS in README